-United States v.
+In a 6 to 3 decision (56 pages, pdf) released today in United States v.
 American Library Association (02-361), the Supreme Court ruled that the Children’s Internet Protection Act does not violate the First Amendment, and Congress can thereby require the use of Internet filters by public libraries receiving federal funds.

 This June 23 press release from the American Library Association (ALA), ALA denounces the Supreme Court ruling on Children’s Internet Protection Act.